akatzATarinc/workshop1-angular-intro/README.md

 **Step Two** - ***Installing Repo***

-The following command will point to a package.json file at root of your current your in to install required node modules
+The following command will point to a package.json file at the root of your current project to install required node modules

     npm install